softwaresaved/international-survey/analysis/text_de.md

 # Section 1.
 Social demographics
 In this section, we determine some information about the demographics of the respondents: language, gender, pay, educational level, age.

 ## Language
 This survey offered the possibility to choose in which language the questions were displayed.
 The participants had the choice between German and English.
-70% of the participants chose to fill the survey in German
+70% of the participants chose to fill the survey in German.

 ## Country of work
 The data was cleaned to remove all non-German respondents.